neicnordic/puhuri-web/docs/Documents/statistics_pp.md

     1. Your personal data will be protected and processed according to European GDPR regulation 2016/679.

 11. Changes to this privacy policy
-    1.The University of Tartu reserves the right to change this privacy policy as we may deem necessary from time to time or as may be required by law.
+    1. The University of Tartu reserves the right to change this privacy policy as we may deem necessary from time to time or as may be required by law.
 The most recent version of the privacy policy is posted on the Website and you are deemed to have accepted the terms of the privacy policy on your first use of the Website following the alterations.
     2. We encourage you to review this privacy policy often to stay informed of changes that may affect you.

 13. Contacting Us
-    If you have any questions regarding this privacy policy or you would like to receive any stored Data we have about you, please contact us by email at support@hpc.ut.ee.
+    - If you have any questions regarding this privacy policy or you would like to receive any stored Data we have about you, please contact us by email at support@hpc.ut.ee.